rcst/rim/cran-comments.md

 There are currently no downstream dependencies for this package.

 # previous issues
-* changed unit test (tests/testthat/test-engine.R) of comparing two digests to comparing two character vectors.
+* removed path normalization, disabled throwing an error when including Maxima image file paths and reverted to relative file paths for the same when running Maxima code chunks in a RMarkdown document.
-* the above test had failed for flavors r-devel-linux-x86_64-fedora-clang/gcc, the failure was due to an incorrect detection of html output when using the knir engine to render the test document into plain markdown under Fedora 36, this has been corrected by a more robust detection.
+* the above test had failed for flavors r-devel-linux-x86_64-fedora-clang/gcc, the failure was due to Maxima returning a file path to an image that isn't guaranteed to exist at the same time the path is returned (and for the test case under the above flavor doesn't).
-* added small executable examples for each exported function - provided 'Maxima' is installed.